Flag Rock Trailhead

 Tell others about this place

 Looking to meet up with others for team sports or group activities?
-Check out our list of clubs and leagues in the Berkshires.
-We also link to an array of outdoor recreation resources: retail shops for gear, rental facilities for equipment, and guides to get you where you want to go!
+Check out our list of clubs, guides and leagues in the Berkshires on the Resources page.
 Our list of summer camps will help you plan an overnight or day camp adventure for your young ones.